 Associate Professor Gang Chen will lead part of the NHMRC Ideas Grant, with colleagues at Hudson Institute of Medical Research, titled 'Screening for Primary Aldosteronism: Outcomes, Economics and Biomarkers'.
 Hypertension is a major cause of strokes, blindness, heart attacks and kidney failure.
 Primary aldosteronism (PA) is a curable cause of hypertension.
 Unfortunately, PA often goes undiagnosed as most doctors do not screen for it, leading to hypertension that is difficult to control and high risk of strokes and heart attacks at a younger age.
 This project will find out exactly how many people in our community have PA and find new cost-effective ways to make the diagnosis earlier.

-Department of Health - Precision Medicine for hypertension: Early detection of primary aldosteronism
+Precision Medicine for hypertension: Early detection of primary aldosteronism

 Associate Professor Gang Chen will lead part of the DOH grant.
 Hypertension is a major cause of strokes, blindness, heart attacks and kidney failure.
 Primary aldosteronism (PA) is a curable cause of hypertension.
 Unfortunately, PA often goes undiagnosed as most doctors do not screen for it, leading to hypertension that is difficult to control and high risk of strokes and heart attacks at a younger age.
 This project will find out exactly how many people in our community have PA and find new cost-effective ways to make the diagnosis earlier.